-Stingray City Bahamas ($79/$59 kids): Not to be confused with the famous Stingray City off of Grand Cayman where you can feed wild rays, this excursion takes you on a speedboat ride to Stingray City Bahamas to interact with and feed tame stingrays in an enclosed area offshore.
+Stingray City Bahamas ($99/$79 kids): Not to be confused with the famous Stingray City off of Grand Cayman where you can feed wild rays, this excursion takes you on a speedboat ride to Stingray City Bahamas.
+There, guests can interact with and feed tame stingrays in an enclosed area offshore.
 Snorkeling equipment is also provided.

-Catamaran & Snorkel ($69/$49 kids): A double-decker covered snorkel boat will take you to a live coral reef where you can swim amongst native fish and marine life.
-On your return, refreshments, snacks, and complimentary adult beverages are offered.
+Catamaran & Snorkel ($79/$59 kids): A double-decker, covered snorkel boat will take you to a live coral reef where you can swim amongst native fish and marine life.
+On your return, refreshments, snacks, and complimentary adult beverages are available.

-Wave Runner Tour (from $99): This 45-minute personal watercraft tour through the Berry Islands will let you see area highlights like the Lighthouse at Great Stirrup Cay, Slaughter Harbor and the abandoned island community of Cistern Cay.
+Wave Runner Tour (from $129): This 45-minute personal watercraft tour through the Berry Islands will let you see area highlights like the Lighthouse at Great Stirrup Cay, Slaughter Harbor, and the abandoned island community of Cistern Cay.
 Single and double wave runners are offered.
 Age and weight restrictions apply to this tour, so read carefully before booking.

 Kayak Tour ($59/$39 kids): Away from the crowds, you’ll join a group to paddle your two-person kayak in the waters south of Great Stirrup Cay.
 Orientation on how to use your kayak is provided by your tour guide.

-Tip: If your Bahamas cruise also stops in Freeport, I recommend the Swim With The Pigs excursion that NCL offers there – you can take unlimited photos and video with no additional charge.
+Tip: If your Bahamas cruise also stops in Freeport, I recommend the Swim With The Pigs excursion that NCL offers there—you can take unlimited photos and video at no additional charge.